 Our Technical Engineers are on hand for any technical problems you may encounter on your course or within your roles in the workplace and while studying.
 They also support your development into specialisms as you progress at Dyson.

 The Dyson Institute operates a “buddy” system in which students from the year above support new students - when you join you'll be introduced to your “Dyson Parents”.
-You'll also have your year group 'family' - the group of students you share a kitchen pod with in Dyson Village.
+You'll also have your year group 'family' - the group of students you share a kitchen pod within the Dyson Village.

 You have a Dyson line manager for each of your rotations in the workplace.
 They will help you define your daily working objectives.
 You’ll have regular conversations with them about your performance and they’ll help you identify your strengths, plus any areas that need development.
 All Dyson people have regular one-to-ones with their line managers.
 You can also discuss any general questions or concerns with your line manager, who’ll be able to point you in the right direction if you need further help.

 Your Lecturers will deliver the academic content through lectures, seminars and workshops.
 However, they’re also available to support you with your studies through academic tutorials.
 With our small year groups of around 40 students, you'll have the opportunity to really get to know the academic team.

 The Disability Support Advisor (DSA) is there to support you with any reasonable adjustments you may need and to help make the apprenticeship accessible.
 Whether you have a Specific Learning Difference (such as Dyslexia, Dyspraxia and ADHD), physical impairment, sensory need or mental health need they are there to support you.
 The DSA can support you with assessments and making decisions about which adjustments would suit your needs best.